ocbe-uio/imml/docs/development/contributing.rst

 ^^^^^^^^^^^^^^^^^^^

-The defined LightningModule is used as an argument to the `Trainer <https://lightning.ai/docs/pytorch/stable/common/trainer.html>`_ class provided by the Lightning AI library.
+The defined LightningModule is used as an argument to the `Trainer <https://lightning.ai/docs/pytorch/stable/common/trainer.html>`_ class provided by theLightning library.
 The Trainer handles the training process, including logging, checkpointing, and scaling across devices.
 Refer to the `Trainer <https://lightning.ai/docs/pytorch/stable/common/trainer.html>`_ documentation for further details.
 Here is an example of how to train the model: